wanghongran2023/Azure_AKS_VMSS_Management/README.md

 ## Deploy Infra and APp

-  - Run the Infrastructure Construction Workflow.
-This workflow will use GitHub secrets and variables to update Terraform variables and deploy the storage account, database, resource group, and app services ... to Azure
+  - Run the github Workflow.
+This workflow will use GitHub secrets and variables to update Terraform variables and deploy the Vmss, bastion, resource group, aks ... to Azure
-  - However, you still need to check the binding of servicebus and function trigger